 |Theater Production V||Theater Production VI|

-In addition to directing RMU's Theatre program, Ken Gargaro, Ph.D., is the founding director of Pittsburgh Musical Theater, a nonprofit acting company and training program in the city’s West End, whose students have gone on to perform for Broadway, Disney, cruise lines, TV, and film.
+In addition to directing RMU's Theater offering, Ken Gargaro, Ph.D., is the founding director of Pittsburgh Musical Theater, a nonprofit acting company and training program in the city’s West End, whose students have gone on to perform for Broadway, Disney, cruise lines, TV, and film.

-RMU has collaborative relationship with Pittsburgh Musical Theater, and student interns also train in singing and tap dance at the professional company.
+RMU has collaborative relationship with Pittsburgh Musical Theater (PMT), and student interns also train in singing and tap dance at the professional company.
 Other RMU students have been cast in big-budget PMT shows, performing at the illustrious Byham Theater in downtown Pittsburgh.

 This student-focused company puts on professional-quality stage productions for the university and surrounding community at the 270-seat Massey Theater on campus.
 Participation is open to all RMU students.